Form 2553 LLC: Everything You Need to Know

 • Read the consent statement and sign the document.
 Have the other members of your LLC sign it if you are in a multi-member LLC.

 Once this is done, all you have to do is submit the document to the IRS.
 This should be done no longer than two months and 15 days after the start of the tax year.

 How to Elect S Corp Status for LLCs Treated as Partnerships

 If your LLC is treated as a partnership and you wish to elect S corporation status, the process of election will be a little different.
 In such a process, when you elect the S corporation, the partnership is handled as if it has contributed all its liabilities and assets to a corporation and received stock in return.
 It is then considered to be liquidated by having the stock distributed to its partners by the end of the day the election occurred.

 Thus, if this process occurs at the beginning of the tax year, the liquidation and contribution will be treated as if they happened immediately prior to the end of the previous tax year, and the LLC partnership will be considered an S corporation for that year, without any interim period of being a C corporation.

 Before a partnership does go down this route, however, one should be aware that although the business will still be able to pass through its losses and gains to its owners, S corporation pass-through rules prevent special allocations from being allowed.

 If you need further assistance understanding form 2553 LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.